Skip to content

 Sailing the Italian Mediterranean coast: Complete guide

-Sailing along this coast can be as enjoyable as it is challenging, with varied weather conditions and currents to consider.
+Sailing along this coast can be as enjoyable as it is challenging, with varying weather conditions and currents to consider.

-The best time to sail along Italy's Mediterranean coast is from May to September, when the climate is mild and winds moderate.
+The best time to sail along Italy's Mediterranean coast is from May to September, when the climate is mild and the winds are moderate.

-Here are the essential stopover towns for those wishing to discover Italy's Mediterranean coast by boat, from north to south, via Sicily and Sardinia!
+Here are the must-see stopover towns for those wishing to discover Italy's Mediterranean coast by boat, from north to south, and including Sicily and Sardinia!

 San Remo